Planning for the Ashmore precinct

 Meeting new targets

-- Building heights of mostly 5 to 7 storeys, with a maximum of 8 storeys (Note: the Goodman owned sites are not included in the Sydney LEP 2012).
+- Building heights of mostly 5 to 7 storeys, with a a maximum of 8 storeys (note: the Goodman owned sites are not including in the Sydney LEP 2012).

 - A more rationalised street network.